Uzbekistan – strategic power market entry & multi-billion USD deal origination

 • Rapidly evolving regulation

-• Ministries still in early stages of capacity building
+• Ministries and agencies still building capacity

-• Misalignment across ministries, agencies, and utilities
+• Misalignment across government entities

 Key Milestones